BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

-\\ 1:1 Transfer with Mapping and Lookup
+\\ 1:1 Transformation with Mapping and Lookup
 ========================
 Components
 ----------